Lapricode/robotic_manipulators_playground_light/README.md

 ![image](https://github.com/user-attachments/assets/f87f2005-1aa6-4041-8070-1a22ca7fc524)

-### Controlling the robotic manpulators - 4th menu
+### Controlling the robotic manipulators - 4th menu

+In the picture below, there is the original Asgard GUI from the "Thor" open source project (to the left) and my suggestion (to the right).
+The menu is heavily inspired from the Asgard structure, but I tried to.

 ![image](https://github.com/user-attachments/assets/956d129a-2d7a-47ee-9db5-9fa3ad1e3d69)